 C6 bears the name caproic.
 C6 fits through the trapdoor too, but it is short enough to qualify as a short chain fat.
 C10, capric, also fits.
 C12, chains with twelve links don’t fit.
 C12 is too long.

 Longer fatty chains trickle through your lymph system using the slow, safe entrance.
 Fats found in butter and heavy whipping cream stroll through your security check.
 These longer chain fats may convert into ketones somewhere in the future.
 They don’t fit through the VIP entrance and take much more time to process.

 Pricey MCT supplements sell you on the speed of their ketone formulation.
 The money buys you speedy ketones and fewer side effects when transitioning.
 Quick ketones in the blood push away hunger.
 The faster you circulate ketones, the swifter your mitochondria start processing them.
 Weeks without seeing a ketone and mitochondria put the ketones-burning-parts back into storage.
 Waking up those tools begins with exposing them to ketones.

 MCTs are worth the money.
 They work well.
-Unlike “ketones-in-a-can” I recommend MCT supplements to all my patients.
+I recommend MCT supplements to all my patients.
+I recommend “ketones-in-a-can” when patients are stuck.

 Let’s use the biggest scam I see: coconuts.
 Hold on; coconuts have lovely fats in them.
 That is not the scam.

 Advertising teams linked the letters MCT to coconuts.
 A coconut abounds with fats too big to squeeze into your portal vein.
 Yep.

 Coconuts have 85% of their fats with chains too long to pass the test.
 Most coconut fat joins butter-fat in the leisurely stroll through the lymph system.